HadjBen/SEH500---Group-2-Project/documents/SEH500_Project_Report.md

 This project serves as a proof of concept showing how embedded systems components work together.
 The system uses the NXP FRDM-K66F microcontroller board with two buttons: SW2 for water requests and SW3 for washroom requests.
 Both buttons use falling-edge interrupt detection, demonstrating interrupt-driven input handling instead of polling.

 Visual feedback comes from color-coded LEDs: green for water requests and red for washroom requests.
 During an active alert, the corresponding LED flashes continuously.
 LED control uses assembly language functions that directly manipulate GPIO registers.
 The system uses bidirectional UART communication at 115200 baud, allowing keyboard control ('W' for water, 'T' for washroom) and debug output.
 The system uses a state machine with three states: IDLE, WATER_ALERT, and WASHROOM_ALERT.
 Only one alert can be active at a time.
 The interrupt-based design removes CPU polling overhead.
-GPIO interrupts detect button presses instantly, and the Periodic Interrupt Timer (PIT) generates interrupts every 500 milliseconds to control LED flashing.
+GPIO interrupts detect button presses instantly, UART interrupts detect keyboard input instantly, and the Periodic Interrupt Timer (PIT) generates interrupts every 500 milliseconds to control LED flashing.

 ![1763780328440](image/SEH500_Project_Report_Revised/1763780328440.png)